akorb/master-thesis/README.md

 ## Quickstart

  * [Download][template-download] and extract the template, or upload it to an online editor such as [Overleaf][overleaf] or [TUM ShareLaTeX][tum-sharelatex].
 If you prefer to use Git, just clone/fork the repository.
- * If your editor provides support for compiling LaTeX, set it up to use `pdflatex` and `biber`.
+If your editor supports compiling LaTeX, set it up to use `pdflatex` and `biber`.
 Set the master document to `main.tex`.
 Alternatively, you can use the provided Makefile to generate a PDF in the `build` directory (requires `latexmk`).
+ * To use Visual Studio Code install the [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) extension.
+Then as soon as you click on "Save" it automatically compiles your thesis for you without having to configure anything.
  * Look for `TODO` comments in the provided files.
 Start at `main.tex`.

 If you are new to LaTeX, the [Overleaf Documentation][overleaf-learn] or the [LaTeX Wikibook][latex-wikibook] might help.